Kubernetes - Tools

 - kind (Kubernetes in Docker): primarily designed for testing Kubernetes itself; kind uses Weave for CNI.

-- minikube: spawning a VM that is essentially a single node K8s cluster.
+- minikube: a node is a VM. spawning a VM that is essentially a single node K8s cluster.

-- kind: cluster into Docker containers, faster startup speed compared to spawning VM.
+- kind: a node is a docker container.
+Cluster into Docker containers, faster startup speed compared to spawning VM.
 Can load local images directly into the cluster instead of setting up a registry.